liporuwcha/liporuwcha/README.md

 bs - client core (common code)

-## C - configuration, migration, update
+## c - configuration, migration, update

 Every project evolves and the code and the database need to be updated.
 Sometimes it is called "migration".
+Living with a database is very dynamic.
+Much more than just living with a program.

+The same database can contain more than one project coded by different teams.
+The order of changes must not be linear.
+It means, that the team must know what projects are exclusively theirs and what projects are common and must be coordinated with other teams.
+When writing the code it must be always careful, that it does not break when a new field is added.

+To achieve integrity of the database all the code is concentrated inside the database.
+So other parts of the project can use common code.

-Here we need backup and restore and we need Development, Testing and Production environment.
+Here we need backup and restore and we need Development, Testing and Production environments.

 ca - tables, fields, relations, views, procedures, configuration